News & Trending Jobs & Career News

 Natalia/Adobe utility worker opened a well hatch

 Septic tank cleaners tackle one of the dirtiest jobs imaginable.
-They maintain and clean septic systems, which are responsible for treating and disposing of human waste.
+They maintain and clean septic systems, which treat and dispose of human waste.

-This job requires handling toxic waste materials and involves entering cramped, odorous spaces.
-It's physically demanding and often requires working in unpleasant weather conditions.
+This job involves handling toxic waste materials, entering cramped, odorous spaces, being physically demanding, and often working in unpleasant weather conditions.

 Hazmat worker